AdobeXD/plugin-docs/reference/uxp/module/storage.md

 Represents a folder on a file system.
 You'll never instantiate this directly, but will get it by calling [FileSystemProvider#getTemporaryFolder](FileSystemProvider#getTemporaryFolder), [FileSystemProvider#getFolder](FileSystemProvider#getFolder), or via [Folder#getEntries](Folder#getEntries).

+A Folder object may exist even if the corresponding folder on disk does not currently exist.

+It's possible for multiple Folder objects to represent the same folder on disk, for example if the folder was picked via multiple separate folder picker invocations.

 **Kind**: static class of [`storage`](#module-storage)
 **Extends**: `Entry`